rdboone/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/05-Fluxes_and_Inter-operability.md

 ```
 ##
-##   There is a binary version available but the source version is later:
+##   There are binary versions available but the source versions are later:
 ##          binary source needs_compilation
+## jsonlite  1.8.2  1.8.3              TRUE
-## cpp11  0.4.2  0.4.3             FALSE
+## vctrs     0.4.2  0.5.0              TRUE
+## digest   0.6.29 0.6.30              TRUE
 ##
 ## package 'cli' successfully unpacked and MD5 sums checked
 ```